1. Who is right?

 Perhaps every tester has been in the following situation: They think they have found a bug, but the developer does not agree with them, so they do not know how to proceed.

 Perhaps you have not described the defect nor argued your case well enough.
 Think about what makes you think it is a bug.
 Return to your test base, read the requirements again and take a look at the trace matrix.
-Maybe, after doing this, you will find that you agree with the programmer.
+Maybe, after doing this, you will find that you agree with the developer.
 If you still do not agree, try to support your case by finding additional arguments.

-However, you might find yourself in a situation where the programmer and the tester read the same documents but understood them differently.
+However, you might find yourself in a situation where the developer and the tester read the same documents but understood them differently.
 Who is correct and who is mistaken?
 Maybe both people are wrong.
 It is worth discussing both arguments in order to try and reach a conclusion.
 If this is not possible, connect a third party - this could be a business analyst, a project manager, or another person who has the right experience and understands the project’s objectives?.

-III.
-Constructive Feedback
+3. Constructive Feedback

 Let's be honest - no one likes criticism.
 People are different; some are more sensitive to it, some less, but certainly, no one loves it.
 Experiencing irritation, self-doubt, or embarrassment, when your mistakes are highlighted by a tester is completely natural.
 However, a tester’s role is to look for defects and problematic areas and report them.
 In principle, all participants in a project understand this, at least theoretically, but yet there is no way out of this particularity of the human psyche.